RyanMosely/nodeHomeworkAssignment/README.md

 ## Usage

 1.)
-Within the cloned respository in the terminal,  assuming you have node.js installed on your computer, type 'node index.js' and press enter, you will then be prompted to answer two questions
+Within the cloned respository in your terminal,  assuming you have node.js installed on your computer, type 'node index.js' and press enter, you will then be prompted to answer two questions
                 - What is your github username?
                 - What is your favorite color?

 2.)
-Given that you have answered with a valid username and color, a pdf will then be populated with:
+Given that you have answered with a valid username and color, a pdf named 'prof.pdf' will then be populated with:

 - A profile image
 - Your user name